ugeneunipro/docs/content/workflow-designer/workflow-elements/basic-analysis/fetch-sequences-by-id-from-annotation-element.md

 # Fetch Sequences by ID From Annotation Element

-Parses annotations to find any IDs and fetches corresponding sequences.
+This function parses annotations to find any IDs and fetches the corresponding sequences.

 **Element type:** `fetch-sequence`